Nik-Mouz/nikolas-mouzourides-website/blogs/Hosting a Static Website on AWS/blog.md

 * Enter your domain names in the input field, adding additional domain names with the Add another name to this certificate button and then click next

 Next we will be required validate that we actually own the domain name we are registering a certificate for, to stop us impersonating another site.
-There are two options, DNS Validation and Email Validation, we will be selecting DNS Validation, because with our Hosted Zone already created, it's incredibly quick and simple.
+There are two options, DNS Validation and Email Validation, we will be selecting DNS Validation, because with your Hosted Zone already created, it's incredibly quick and simple.

 * Select the DNS Validation radio button, select the Review button.